|

 by the Commission to develop the Energy Star Programme further.

-the Energy Star Programme for another 5 years.
-This new agreement introduces
+continue the Energy Star Programme for another 5 years.
+This Agreement

-further developed criteria that take into account energy consumption
+introduces further developed criteria that take into account energy

-Launching of the EU Energy Star Programme in Europe.
-November
+of the First EU Energy Star Programme in Europe.
+November 2001.

-(EPA) agreed to use the "Energy Star" in Europe.
-This agreement
+Agency (EPA) agreed to use the "Energy Star" in Europe.

-came into force in November 2001 and the labelling process really began
+This agreement came into force in November 2001 and the labelling

 in 2002.
 The